Mixed Breed Dogs

 About the Golden Cocker Retriever

-The Golden Cocker Retriever is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Golden Cocker Retriever is an excellent choice for first-time dog owners.
+The Golden Cocker Retriever is a cross between the Golden Retriever and Cocker Spaniel.
+The Golden Cocker Retriever is a medium mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Golden Cocker Retriever is an excellent choice for first-time dog owners.
 Typically standing 20 to 24 inches and weighing 30 to 45 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Golden Cocker Retriever brings a distinct combination of traits that sets it apart.
 The Golden Cocker Retriever is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Golden Cocker Retriever loves being close to its people and forms strong bonds with every member of the household.